What is CTEM (Continuous Threat Exposure Management)?

 3. Prioritization

-The prioritization phase of a CTEM process helps organizations focus their resources and decide what to fix first.
+The prioritization phase of a CTEM process helps organizations focus their resources and decide what to fix first, as seen in PROS' implementation where they consolidated 19 security tools and eliminated 86 critical issues within 90 days through better prioritization.
 Vulnerability prioritization is critical given that most companies have a backlog of vulnerabilities that is bigger than what they can address in total.
 Ideally, security teams have context at their fingertips that make prioritization easy, combining business logic and contextualized vulnerability data to understand the potential impact of any detected threat.

 4. Validation